What is Eczema?

 It is well known that physical, psychological and social stress can act as triggers for eczema flares.

-- Physical stress include any other medical illness e.g. viral infections such as the common cold
+- Physical stress includes any medical illness e.g. the common cold.

-- Social stress e.g moving house, changing school, family conflict
+- Social stress such as moving house, changing school or family conflict.

 Eczema itself may be the source of stress.
 It can cause significant discomfort which can lead to missing school or work.
 In addition, for some patients it can be a major cosmetic concern which leads to further stress.